polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/parachain.md

 By completing this tutorial, you will accomplish the following objectives:

-- Register a para ID for your parachain on a relay chain.
+- Register a `ParaID` for your parachain on a relay chain.
 - Start block production of a parachain on a relay chain.

 ## Before you begin